jonv11/jonv11-solitaire-onepager/README.md

 - Use Conventional Commits.
 - Target `develop` for feature work.
 - Add unit tests alongside logic changes.
 - Keep comments, identifiers, and tests in English.
 - Open a PR with a clear description and screenshots or GIFs if UI changes.
+- Ensure secret scanning and push protection are enabled in repository settings.

 See `docs/CONTRIBUTING.md`.